Aramantos/MS3-D-and-D-Pocket-Book/README.md

 I believe this project fits a real need in the tabletop community and has potential to expand its functionality and scope.
 My main focus of this project is to achieve proof of concept and see how the project performs among my peers.

-- The application to be responsive on all devices to wether the user is playing in person or online they will have easy access
+- Create a database that will allow unique users to control and manipulate as they see fit.
 - Ther user to be able to create a list of all their games and characters, and input data to be easily recalled when needed.
+- To optimize the UX so that during a game the user would have as much CRUD functionality as possible on a single page.
+- The application to be responsive on all devices to wether the user is playing in person or online they will have easy access.

+#### **User Goals:**

+- To eliminate the need for handwritten notes and speed up the recall of events.
 -
-- Create a database that will allow unique users to control and manipulate as they see fit

-#### **User Goals:**

-- C
-- C
+-
-- C
+-
-- Create an enjoyable, interactive and responsive experience
-- Provide a template to progress through the riddle
-- Expand their thought processes through the required logical elimination required for completion

 ---